De Montfort University - Open Day - 21 March

 Leicester

-The course prepares you for a wide variety of career opportunities, from programming and developer roles to software engineering, with computer technology closely linked with an extensive range of industries such as medicine, education, entertainment, security and architecture.
+From programming to software engineering, computer science is directly linked to a range of industries such as medicine, education, entertainment, security, and architecture.

 First year